 Maintaining mental health

 Self-help or "how-to" articles can certainly help people learn about themselves and discover useful skills, but they are not a substitute for individual medical or mental health advice.
 It is crucial to seek help from a mental health provider if you are experiencing concerns related to mental health, interpersonal relationships, work, school, or any other life stressors.
 A counselor can teach you how to cope in ways that will be unique to you as an individual.
 There is no step-by-step guide to suit every person and their emotional needs, so it is essential to do what is best for you.
-The more you work on your mental health in therapy and with your support system, the more you will learn how to manage it over time.
+The more you work on your mental health with your support system, the more you will learn how to manage it over time.

 It is vital to reach out for help if you need it.
 However, if you've never done it before, it can be challenging to understand how to get help for the first time.
 Something great about online counseling is that it doesn't require a referral.
 Even better, you can access online therapy from anywhere.
 You can see a therapist online from the privacy of your own home.
 Online counseling is often more affordable than traditional counseling, and it is conducted by licensed mental health providers that will give you the assistance that you need.
 You might be wondering, "would an online therapy site sell my info?"
 The answer to that question is "absolutely not."
 Your information will be kept confidential and safe on ReGain, as will your counseling sessions.
 Talk to an online counselor or therapist today, and get the support that you need.